Private School Quiz

 3. Which private school offers the most Advanced Placement courses?

-Actually, quite a few private schools offer more than 25 Advanced Placement Courses.
-That is impressive especially when you consider that there are only approximately 34 AP courses offered.
+Quite a few private schools offer more than 25 Advanced Placement Courses, which is impressive, especially considering that there are only approximately 34 AP courses offered.

 4. Which private school is the most expensive?

 La Rosee in Switzerland.
-Their website shows a tariff of 78,300 Swiss francs which at the time of writing is the equivalent of approximately $88,000 USD.
+Their website shows a tariff of 126,000 Swiss francs, which at the time of writing is approximately USD 138,000.
 This does not include incidentals such as ski trips or accommodation for your child's security detail.

 5. Which private school did Bill Gates graduate from?

 The NCES shows approximately 2,300 Montessori schools.
-These belong to two main Montessori associations: American Montessori Society and Association Montessori International.
+These belong to two leading Montessori associations: American Montessori Society and Association Montessori International.

 7. Where did Reggio Emilia schools get their name?

-From the city of Reggio Emilia in northern Italy.
+The Reggio Emilia approach is from the city of Reggio Emilia in northern Italy.
 The movement was started by an Italian teacher, Loris Malaguzzi, after World War II.
-The educational philosophy draws heavily from the ideas and theories of progressives such as John Dewey and others.
-The Reggio Emilia Approach is a gentle approach to educating children as this short video will reveal.
+Educational philosophy draws heavily from the ideas and theories of progressives such as John Dewey.
+As this short video will reveal, the Reggio Emilia Approach is a gentle approach to educating children.

 9. Which is the oldest school in the U.S.A.?

-The oldest American private school is Collegiate School in Manhattan.
+The oldest American private school is the Collegiate School in Manhattan.
 It was founded in 1628.

 10. What was Maria Montessori's degree in?